Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Mistake 5: No Rest Days

 Muscles grow during rest, not during exercise.
-Training 7 days a week without rest leads to overtraining — fatigue, decreased performance, and increased injury risk.
+Training 7 days a week without rest leads to overtraining — fatigue, declining performance, and increased injury risk.
 Schedule 2–3 rest days per week.
+Active recovery — a gentle walk, yoga, stretching — is perfect for those days.

 ➡️ Deep dive: Common Home Workout Mistakes Beginners Make